You will notice

 must be given directly into a vein, and most vets will inject into the

 front leg.
-The vet has to shave or trim the cat's leg in order to see the
+The vet usually has to shave or trim the cat's leg in order to

 some quiet time together, perhaps twenty minutes or so, to say goodbye to